Hello! Who are you? And tell us a little bit more about your diabetes.

 When I got diabetes in 1990, I was treated by Harry Dorschy in Brussels (Belgium), where I was living and playing soccer.
 He has also been my biggest support for my wife during that period.

 I am currently on daily insulin injections using Levemir and Fiasp.
-Previously I tried Insulatard and Actrapid, but that didn’t work.
+Previously, I tried Insulatard and Actrapid, but they didn’t work.

 When I was diagnosed, everything was new: insulin, blood sugar testing, a new diet, and especially the combination with my sport/job.
 The best improvement I’ve seen over the years was when I was introduced to the Freestyle Libre CGM.
 That was a very big step for me in improving my diabetes management.